hashicorp/design-system/website/docs/about/contribution.md

 ### Collaborative execution

 The dedicated resources from each team will work together to complete the project according to the scope and timeline defined in the kickoff.
 This process is variable, depending on the project’s complexity, and it can be quite intensive for larger collaborations given the high bar for quality required.
-This project will need to go through thorough reviews with key stakeholders, as defined in the kickoff.
+The project will need to go through thorough reviews with key stakeholders, as defined in the kickoff.

 To get an idea of what this process could look like, please refer to [the process followed by the Design System team when building a net-new component](https://github.com/hashicorp/design-system/blob/main/packages/components/NEW-COMPONENT-CHECKLIST.md).